Verdict in Sarkozy's Gaddafi-Billed French Presidential Campaign Case

 Paris - Brussels: Europe and the Arabs

-Former French President Nicolas Sarkozy will hear the court verdict later Thursday in one of the most controversial political trials in recent decades.
+Former French President Nicolas Sarkozy heard the court's verdict on Thursday in one of the most controversial political trials in recent decades.
 He is suspected of receiving millions of euros from Libyan leader Muammar Gaddafi to finance his 2007 presidential campaign.
-The French prosecutor's office is seeking a seven-year prison sentence, a €300,000 fine, and five years of disqualification from elections.
-Brussels media quoted the Belgian news agency as saying that according to the prosecutor's office, Sarkozy, in exchange for the money, contributed to Libya's international rehabilitation and worked to exonerate Abdullah al-Senussi, Gaddafi's son-in-law, convicted of the deadly 1989 attack on a UTA DC-10.
+The French prosecutor's office is seeking a seven-year prison sentence, a €300,000 fine, and a five-year disqualification from elections.
+According to Brussels media, citing the Belgian news agency, the prosecutor's office stated that, in exchange for money, Sarkozy contributed to Libya's international rehabilitation and worked to exonerate Abdullah al-Senussi, Gaddafi's son-in-law convicted of the deadly 1989 attack on a UTA DC-10.
 Prosecutors describe the case as a "Faustian corruption pact" with one of the most controversial leaders of the past 30 years.
-Sarkozy, who served as president from 2007 to 2012, denies all charges against him, describing the requested sentence as "disproportionate" and an attempt to "mask the weaknesses of the case."
-He is being tried on charges of passive corruption, receiving stolen public funds, illegally financing an electoral campaign, and participating in a criminal organization.

 Share